Compassionate, confidential mental health therapy

 With help, there is healing

 CVIC’s team of licensed therapists are dedicated to the work of helping people heal.
-We are honored to serve the greater Grand Forks County communities with licensed, certified mental health counseling for individuals, families and youth age 13 months and older.
+We are honored to serve the greater Grand Forks County communities with licensed, certified mental health therapy for individuals, families and youth.

 Specializing in trauma-related interpersonal violence

 CVIC’s therapy team is the region’s primary resource for care related to sexual assault, domestic violence and other interpersonal situations where abuse is present.
-We provide evidence-based, trauma-informed therapy for all ages, from youth as young as 2 years-old to adults with trauma due to domestic/dating violence, sexual assault, and related interpersonal violence.
+We provide evidence-based, trauma-informed therapy for all ages with trauma due to domestic/dating violence, sexual assault, and related interpersonal violence.

 We aim to reduce barriers to quality mental health care